faustoFF/laravel-contextify/README.md

 ## Configuration

-_Optionally_, if you want to send log/exception notifications to email you should configure `LOGGABLE_ADDRESSES` environment variable.
+_Optionally_, if you want to send log/exception notifications to email you should configure `LOGGABLE_MAIL_ADDRESSES` environment variable.
 This variable should be comma separated string of email addresses.
 Also, you should now that any of notifications will be queued.
 You can configure `LOGGABLE_LOG_QUEUE` and `LOGGABLE_EXCEPTION_QUEUE` environment variables to override default queues.

 ## Usage